cuboulder-MSD/digColl_confWorldAffairs/README.md

 ## Notes
 Please note that the metadata contained in this repository may not be the most up to date, but is updated on a continuing basis.

+Contributor names that appear in brackets, for example [Diamond, Edwin], are panelists that were listed on the program and had intended to speak, but they did not attend the panel discussion.